cosmicrafts/cosmicrafts-dao/src/frontend/src/assets/markdown/en/governance.md

 - Emergency expenditures are strictly documented and reported to the community.
 :::

-> Treasury management ensures the DAO operates efficiently, transparently, and sustainably by empowering the community to oversee and govern the treasure.
+> Treasury management through effective governance ensures the DAO operates efficiently, transparently, and sustainably by empowering the community to oversee and direct resources.

 ---